Justin Bieber's abandoned monkey moves to German wildlife park

 Mally, who had been living in an animal shelter, has now moved to Serengeti Park in Hodenhagen, northern Germany, where he will remain in quarantine for a few more weeks before permanently settling with other white-faced capuchin monkeys.

-"He will go into our capuchin monkey enclosure where there is a lovely island that is 40 metres long and 20 metres wide.
-It has lots of trees so it will be a bit of a game to try and recognise him," said Fabrizio Sepe, head of the wildlife park.
+"He will go into our capuchin monkey enclosure where there is a lovely island that is 40 meters long and 20 meters wide.
+It has lots of trees so it will be a bit of a game to try and recognize him," said Fabrizio Sepe, head of the wildlife park.

 Mally was taken to the park in secret for his protection but fans will now be able to visit the animal, Sepe said.
 While most animals stay in their transport boxes for the first three days, Mally ventured out soon after arrival, he added.